dhwani-ris/frappe_msg91_integration/README.md

 # MSG91 Integration

 This app provides integration with the MSG91 SMS gateway for Frappe Framework.
-It allows you to configure and use MSG91 for sending SMS messages and handling OTP functionality, overriding the default SMS settings.
+It allows you to configure and use MSG91 for sending both transactional and promotional SMS messages, as well as comprehensive OTP functionality, overriding the default SMS settings.

 ## Features

 - Configure MSG91 SMS gateway from the UI
+- Send transactional SMS using templates
+- Send promotional SMS with custom messages
+- Complete OTP functionality:
+  - Generate and send OTP
+  - Verify OTP codes
-- OTP functionality (send, verify, resend)
+  - Resend OTP via text/voice
-- REST API endpoints for SMS and OTP operations
+- REST API endpoints for all SMS and OTP operations
 - Client-side JavaScript utilities for easy integration

 ## Installation